 Buying the right CPU is often a challenging task especially when you are looking in the market with so many options available.
 Back in the past, it used to be fairly easy as Intel was the only available option.
-However, with AMD’s triumphant return to the market, things have become a bit too technical and if you want to buy a good CPU for gaming, things can be a bit technical, too.
+However, with AMD’s triumphant return to the market with the new Ryzen 7 series motherboards (X570), things have become a bit too technical and if you want to buy a good CPU for gaming, things can be a bit technical, too.

 Today, we are going to walk you through a guide that will help you in getting the perfect CPU for gaming.
 The reason why we are mentioning “gaming” here is that is exactly what we are going to be emphasizing.